Chapter 102 – Reporting of Child Abuse

 Guidelines for Fragrance-Free Products

-All teachers, students, and staff members are asked to refrain from bringing cleaning products, deodorizers or other personal care products into the classroom unless they are identified as fragrance-free.
-In addition, cleaning products with strong scents should only be used during off-peak school hours.
+All teachers, students, and staff members are asked to refrain from bringing cleaning products, air deodorizers, or other personal care products into the classroom unless they are identified as fragrance-free.
+The use of essential oils, in all manners of delivery, is prohibited in any setting where students are, or may be, present.
+In addition, cleaning products with strong scents should only be used during off-

 Staff should also limit or refrain from wearing perfume, cologne and other fragrances, and use unscented personal care products in order to promote a fragrance-free environment.
 Fragrance products can include: hand sanitizers, cologne, perfume, scented lotions, hair products, candles, air fresheners, plug-ins, and similar products.